Info & FAQ's

 Is there a neutral roll-out?

-Where will I find all the specifics to prep. and plan for the event?
+Where will I find all the specifics to prepare and plan for the event?

-The Riders Guide will have all the specifics of the event with all these questions answered again and more.
-It will be released in May on the Info. page.
+The TUFF Guide will have all the specifics of the event with all these questions answered again and more.